apache/druid/docs/content/operations/other-hadoop.md

 Example:

-Suppose you specify `druid.extensions.hadoopDependenciesDir=/usr/local/druid/hadoop_dependencies`, and you want to prepare both `hadoop-client` 2.3.0 and 2.4.0 for Druid,
+Suppose you specify `druid.extensions.hadoopDependenciesDir=/usr/local/druid/hadoop-dependencies`, and you want to prepare both `hadoop-client` 2.3.0 and 2.4.0 for Druid,

-Then you can either use [pull-deps](../pull-deps.html) or manually set up Hadoop dependencies directories such that under ```hadoop_dependencies```, it looks like this,
+Then you can either use [pull-deps](../pull-deps.html) or manually set up Hadoop dependencies directories such that under ```hadoop-dependencies```, it looks like this,

 ```
-hadoop_dependencies/
+hadoop-dependencies/
 └── hadoop-client
     ├── 2.3.0
     │   ├── activation-1.1.jar